Loading

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Climate change is impacting seriously human lives and human health in varied ways.
-Environmental pollution like air and water pollution are taking heavy toll on human beings.
+Abstract: Climate change is seriously impacting human lives and human health in varied ways.
+Environmental pollution, including air and water pollution, is having a significant impact on human health.
 The increasing demand of water lead to its over exploitation and pollution and inefficient water use policies and methods are due to unchecked population growth and expansion of economic activities.
-Water quality problems are increasing and so are the water borne diseases.
-Various laws, policies and programmes are started by governments but the quality of water is deteriorating day by day.
+Water quality problems are increasing, and so are the waterborne diseases.
+Governments have initiated various laws, policies, and programs; however, the quality of water continues to deteriorate daily.

 Keywords: Water, Diseases, Quality, Policies, Programmes.